mcccclean/randomism/README.md

 for example), it'll shuffle arrays, and has a bunch of handy methods for choosing things from a collection.

-The focus is on ease-of-use and predictability rather than speed or cryptographic security, so if those are priorities for you, this probably isn't the package you're looking for.
+The focus is on ease-of-use and programmer comfort rather than speed or cryptographic security, so if those are priorities for you, this probably isn't the package you're looking for.